dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Same as yesterday.
 Reading notes from Andrew Ng.
 I am reading because of a need in work.

 **Thoughts**: Also finished another 5% of Code Complete.

+### Day 18: Apr-30-18 Monday
+**Today's Progress**: Spent time on learning polynomial and random forest regression.

+**Thoughts**: Distracting and deviating too much..
+Only logging all the time about the need for an action plan but never doing it 😢